 How much does a $1 million life insurance policy cost?

-Life insurance is personalized, and the rate you’re offered reflects your gender, age, health, lifestyle, occupation and hobbies, and the length of your policy.
+Life insurance rates are personalized, and your premium is a product of your gender, age, health, lifestyle, occupation and hobbies, and the length of your policy.

-It’s a common misconception that a $1 million policy is incredibly expensive — that’s not always the case.
+You might think a $1 million policy is extremely expensive — but that’s not always the case.

-For a nonsmoking 30-year-old woman, that same policy might set her back $28.72 a month with Banner Life or William Penn.
+For a nonsmoking 30-year-old woman, that same policy might set her back $37.02 a month.
 As always, smoker’s rates are higher.
-In this example, her rate could climb to $104.92 a month with those same providers.
+In this example, her rate could jump to $125.15 a month.

 Can I get a $1 million life insurance policy?